Is Your Data Protected by a Robust (and Regularly Tested) Backup?

 - Data loss with no chance of recovery, resulting in wasted work hours and employee wages.

-- Data leaks due to malware attacks and phishing scams, which will threaten the privacy of your business’ data, as well as that of your clients.
+- Data leaks due to malware attacks and phishing scams will threaten the privacy of your business’ data, as well as that of your clients.

-- Reputational damage, resulting in your clients no longer trusting the security of your business dealings.
+- Reputational damage results in your clients no longer trusting the security of your business dealings.

 4 Reasons To Verify Your Data Backup Capabilities